 Dogs have sweat glands in their paw pads but release excess heat primarily by panting.
 Brachycephalic or flat-faced dog breeds have more difficulty taking in enough air to cool themselves down by panting.
 Flat-faced dogs such as pugs, Boston terriers, French bulldogs, English bulldogs and shih tzus are more sensitive to heat because they suffer from brachycephalic airway syndrome (BAS).

-These types of dogs have small nasal openings and long soft palates in the back of their mouths, which limits airflow.
+These dogs have small nasal openings and long soft palates in the back of their mouths, which limit airflow.
 They also have a narrower windpipe and have to work harder to take in enough air to keep themselves cool.
-Which is why it’s key to walk flat-faced dogs with a harness instead of a collar to ensure their airway is not constricted.
+That’s why it’s key to walk flat-faced dogs with a harness instead of a collar to ensure their airway is not constricted.

 Another note: Brachycephalic dogs are not great swimmers.
 For example, a Pekingese has short legs and tires easily, while pugs need to tilt their faces up to breathe while swimming, which means they must paddle hard to stay afloat.
 A wading pool with a few inches of water should be enough to cool them down.
 A canine life vest is necessary to avoid having these breeds get water up their noses and drown.